iandebeer/castanet/README.md

   }]
   ```

+### Desired outcomes

-A business engineer can create a workflow by joining Places (States) and Transitions with Arcs
+1. A business analyst should  create a dApp Protocol by joining Places (States) and Transitions with Arcs
+2. Configuration of a specific instance of a dApp can be programmatically created or be informed by the UI connecting to the headless dApp through a GRPC/HTTP API
+3. Smart Contract templates will allow reuse and create a possible market place of tested Contracts
+4. Validation of dApp can be done in terms of Liveness, Boundedness and Reachability
+5. Design patterns will be supported by the Petri Net:

 ![alt text](docs/place_transitions.png "Arcs")
 ## References

 <a id="1">[1]</a>
 Sassone, V..
 (2006).
 On the category of Petri net computation.
-10.1007/3-540-59293-8_205.
+10.1007/3-540-59293-8_205

 <a id="2">[2]</a>
 Ermel, Claudia & Martini, Alfio.
 (1996).
 A Taste of Categorical Petri Nets.